Switching to Ting Mobile is easy

 - Look for a sticker on the box your device came in.

-Enter your IMEI number into the Ting compatibility checker.
-Our system will tell you which Ting networks your phone is compatible with.
+Enter your IMEI number into Ting Mobile’s compatibility checker.
+Our system will tell you which networks your phone is compatible with.

 If you’re still having trouble finding your IMEI, check out our blog post on understanding IMEI.